PeterCamilleri/CX16/docs/new.md

 The D flag controls the decimal mode of the processor.
 When enabled, arithmetic is performed using Binary Coded Decimal (BCD) rules.
-After a reset or an interrupt, the state of the D flag is unknown and it must be set (or more likely cleared) to place the processor in a known state.
+After a reset or an interrupt, the state of the D flag is unknown and it must be set (or more likely cleared) to get the processor into a known state.
 This is less a bug and more an annoyance.

 Further, the negative, overflow, and zero flags in the status register are not